-1 Officer Dead, 4 Others Wounded In Shooting South Of Denver, Police Say
+1 Officer Dead, 4 Others Wounded In Colorado Shooting, Police Say

 The officers were shot after responding to an initial report of domestic violence at the Copper Canyon Apartments just after 5 a.m., Sheriff Tony Spurlock said in a news conference.

-The slain officer was 29-year-old Zack Parrish, who had worked for the Douglas County Sheriff's Office for about seven months.
+The slain officer was 29-year-old Zackari Parrish, who had worked for the Douglas County Sheriff's Office for about seven months.
 A motorcade escorted the body of the fallen officer from a nearby hospital in Littleton, Colo.

+.@SheriffSpurlock names29-year-old Zackari Parrish, deputy and former CRPD officer killed in #CopperCanyonOIS.
+Our hearts our heavy today as we mourn the loss of one of our brothers.
+Thank you all for your support. https://t.co/kJKCYaZ7Uq pic.twitter.com/RmdB9CI5Tg— DC Sheriff (@dcsheriff) December 31, 2017

 The four other officers who were injured are in stable condition, and the two civilians suffered non-life-threatening injuries.